-You can find the source code of all these examples in the drools source distribution and also in git under drools-planner/drools-planner-examples.
+You can find the source code of all these examples in the distribution zip under examples/sources and also in git under drools-planner/drools-planner-examples.

 2.2.
-The n queens example
+N queens example

 The n queens puzzle is a puzzle with the following constraints: